cloudmesh/cloudmesh-manual/docs-source/source/projects/project-mini-ocal.rst

 ------------

 -  Working cms command, API, and service
--  checkins into github by all team members.
+-  check-ins into GitHub by all team members.
 If only one team member checks in all other team members will not get credit.
--  Possible collaborate with *other* teams that work on clouds to jointly identify how pricing information can be identified.
+-  Possible collaboration with *other* teams that work on clouds to jointly identify how pricing information can be identified.
 -  This project must use AWS, Azure, and Google information
 -  You must use the parallel ssh available in cloudmesh.common.Host.
 You will enhance this to enable scp also.
 -  You will be defining extensive pytests for this and other functionality.
-See the test_ping.py fro an example
+See the test_ping.py for an example